Mortyick/enmity-themes/README.md

 # enmity-themes
-Some themes i made for Enmity (Discord Client for iOS) Most of these are for older versions that have the old ui, but idk if any of them work properly on versions past like 180 (None of these were intended to work on light mode) thx to a few others in ze enmoty dikcor for some stuff (idk how to credit properly lol)
+Some crappy themes I made for Enmity (Discord Client for iOS)

+FYI: A lot of these are for older versions, scroll down for themes made for newer versions!

-Created by mortyick
+Created by Mortyick

 - - - -